Sweet Onion Sauce is my take on the onion sauce that you get at Subway.

 I, on the other hand, use Rice Vinegar to give it a subtle feel so that the vinegar doesn't overpower the mild white onions.

 Sweet Onion Sauce Ingredients

-- White Onions – The sweet young and small variety of white onions
+Pick a sweet, young and small variety of white onions.

-- Seasoning – Salt and Black Pepper for the flavor and the Pepper adds some texture too because the sauce seems translucent.
+Salt and Black Pepper for the flavor, and the Pepper add some texture too because the sauce is translucent.

-- Corn Flour Slurry – a mixture of cornflour and water to thicken the sauce
+A slurry is a mixture of cornflour and water to thicken the sauce.

-To prepare this sweet onion soup is fairly simple.
+To prepare this sandwich sauce is fairly simple.

 No judgment and it does the job as well!